 Onycholysis is when a person’s nail or nails detach from the skin underneath.
-Although not a serious health condition by itself, onycholysis can be a symptom of a potentially serious illness.
+Onycholysis or nails falling off may be a symptom of a potentially serious illness.

 It is important for a person to understand what onycholysis is and what it may mean so they can make informed medical decisions.